-You can’t beat the convenience of a K-Cup coffee maker for a morning kick-off.
-Coffee gets us going in the morning, picks us up from a mid-afternoon slump, and helps us stay awake in situations where it might be socially unacceptable to nod off.
+Single-serve coffee makers are efficient, cost-saving devices.
+You can’t beat the convenience of a K-Cup coffee maker for a morning kick-off and these are the best deals available.
 When you have a Keurig coffee maker on your countertop, you can get the satisfying taste you desire and caffeine push you need in just a couple of minutes.
 Keurig coffee makers brew tea and cocoa creations as well as coffee.
 Right now, you can even bank on savings as we’ve rounded up here the best Keurig deals on major retailer sites.
 We tossed in a few buying tips and discussed some features to help you select which model suits your needs best.

 Today’s best Keurig deals